3. Tennis elbow surgery

-Most cases of tennis elbow are self-limiting and do not require an operation.
+Most cases of tennis elbow are self-limiting and do not require surgery.
 However where intrusive symptoms have been present for more than six months and have failed to respond to non-operative treatment, then surgery in the form of a tennis elbow release may be considered.

 What does a tennis elbow release involve?

-Tennis elbow release is not a major operation and can usually be performed as a day-case, but it does require a general anaesthetic.
+Tennis elbow surgery is not a major operation and can usually be performed as a day-case, but it does require a general anaesthetic.
 The actual surgery takes about 25 minutes.

 The operation is performed through a short incision on the outer side of the elbow.
 The degenerate part of the tendon is excised, the underlying bone is drilled to stimulate healing, and the adjacent tendon is repaired over the top.
 The skin is closed with a dissolvable stitch and a padded bandage is applied.

-Studies have shown that this operation is successful in over 80% of cases.
+Studies have shown that tennis elbow surgery is successful in over 80% of cases.